 Have you ever rejected user stories?

-If that is the case, you really like to learn why that happened, and what measures where taken to prevent that from happening again.
+If that is the case, you really like to learn why that happened, and what measures were taken to prevent that from happening again.

-The interview script helps an initial conversion between product owner and the new Scrum master to get the latter up to speed.
+The interview script helps an initial conversion between the product owner and the new Scrum master to get the latter up to speed.
 The questions focus on winning traits of high performing, value creating teams.
 They range from product vision and strategy, via product discovery, and collaboration within the team, to best practices of product delivery.

-What suitable questions am I missing?
-Please, let me know, so that the list can be extended.
+What suitable questions are I missing?
+Please, let me know so that the list can be extended.